 But say the real issue is not so much that you are your partner aren’t communicating – it’s that your partner isn’t taking you seriously, and/or you can’t agree, and it’s hurting the business.
 And what you *really* need, in addition to new clients and steady incoming projects, is not so much to “gain” more or better communication, but for your partner to act differently towards you.
 And come to think of it, you need him to also *follow your lead* – you need more respect, more power in an imbalanced business relationship.

 The solution?
 More than one petition, which equals more than one light setting.
 The income end of things lines up neatly with an attraction/drawing focus: “Improve business by drawing new clients and a steady stream of projects and income.”
-That is what Better Business and/or Steady Work was invented for.
+That is what Better Business and/or Steady Work were invented for.
 And the partnership might need the real focus to be on the other partner and not on the business per se: “May John Smith respect me, listen to my ideas, and follow my lead on business decisions.”
-That is what Commanding or Do As I Say was invented for.
+That is what something like Commanding and/or Do As I Say were invented for.

 Or you could leave out the details and just book a light setting for business success, and not specify exactly what components you want to affect if you are not absolutely sure exactly what the problem is.

 So yes, I need a petition to set your light.
 And I need it to be one or two sentences so it will fit on a petition paper and so that you don’t write me a life story but send me something focused so I can clearly see what the bottom line is.
-But I most of all need to understand the proper spiritual approach to take for your case, which involves choosing the proper formulas and herbs and saints and colors and prayers and the like.
+But I most of all need to understand the proper spiritual approach to take for your case, so I can choose the proper formulas and herbs and saints and colors and prayers and the like.

 Just keep in mind that this whole thing will go smoother and quicker if you have given it some thought yourself, too, and made an attempt to get your needs boiled down to a sentence or two.
 If you have to write out a Great Big Wall of Text or your life story in order to sort through your own thoughts and arrive at a clearer understanding of what you need and what the major issues are, that’s actually normal.
 A lot of people process that way.
 Just try to summarize your goals in a sentence or two when you’re done, and give that summary somewhere near the beginning, so I don’t have to duplicate those processing and distilling efforts 🙂